© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Standing cross on Church Street, Mansfield Woodhouse is a scheduled monument protected by Historic England under reference 1012927.
 View the official record →

-Standing cross on Church Street, Mansfield Woodhouse is a medieval monument situated in the parish of Mansfield Woodhouse, Nottinghamshire.
+Standing cross on Church Street, Mansfield Woodhouse is a medieval monument of stone construction located in the parish of Mansfield Woodhouse, Nottinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012927.

 Standing cross on Church Street, Mansfield Woodhouse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012927.